gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 The predictive ability of a model (e.g., the prediction R-squared) depends on two main factors:

-  - The proportion of variance of the outcome that the model explains in the population (i.e., if we knew the population effects, $R^2_0$), and,
+  - The proportion of variance of the outcome that the model explains in the population (i.e., $R^2_0$), and,
   - The accuracy of the estimated effects (i.e., how good $\hat{\mathbf{\beta}}$ is as an estimate of $\mathbf{\beta}$).

-The first factor depends on how good are the predictors ($\mathbf{X}$, do we have in $X$ most the factors that affect $y$?
+The first factor depends on how good are the predictors (Do we have in $X$ most the factors that affect $y$?
 Are our predictors subject to measurment error?)

-The second factor depends on how accurately we can estimate effects which depends sample size ($n$), the number of effects ($p$) that we need to estimate and $R^2_0$ mainly.
+The second factor depends on how accurately we can estimate effects which depends sample size ($n$), the number of effects ($p$) that we need to estimate, and $R^2_0$, mainly.

 #### 1) Estimating out-of-sample prediction accuracy using a training-testing approach